dimitri-nicolo/calico/v2.2/usage/troubleshooting/faq.md

 internet then you can use your data center's existing outbound NAT capabilities (typically provided by the data center's border routers).

-Alternatively you can use {{site.prodname}}'s built in outbound NAT capability by enabling it on any
+Alternatively you can use {{site.tseeprodname}}'s built in outbound NAT capability by enabling it on any
-{{site.prodname}} IP pool.
-In this case {{site.prodname}} will perform outbound NAT locally on the compute node on which each container is hosted.
+{{site.tseeprodname}} IP pool.
+In this case {{site.tseeprodname}} will perform outbound NAT locally on the compute node on which each container is hosted.

 ```